-If you are using a Cisco Unified IP Phone and the active server goes down, you must manually reconnect to the active IPICS server.
+If you are using a Cisco Unified IP Phone and the active server goes down, the standby server attempts to redirect the IP phone connection.
+If the server cannot do so, you must manually reconnect to the active IPICS server.
 Open the Services menu, select the new active Cisco IPICS server, and log in again.